 Eminent Domain / Right of Way

-Two of our attorneys are certified Right of Way Agents and are very active in the International Right of Way Association.
+Two of our attorneys hold the coveted SR/WA designation and are very active in the International Right of Way Association.
 We stay on top of emerging issues to help our clients address and handle challenges with every aspect of eminent domain and right-of-way work, including but not limited to: